0x1eef/isinetaddr/README.md

 ## About

-isinetaddr is a simple C library that provides an interface that can be used to validate one or more IPv(<b>4</b>|<b>6</b>) addresses (with optional support for CIDR notation as well).
+isinetaddr is a simple C library that provides an interface that can be used to validate an IPv(<b>4</b>|<b>6</b>) address (with optional support for CIDR notation as well).
 The library is guided by easy to extend [testcases](test/) that help verify safety and correctness.

 ## Examples

 ### IPv4

-The following example demonstrates the `isinetaddr` function with both valid and invalid inputs.
-The `isinetaddr` function returns 1 when the input given is valid, and otherwise returns 0.
+The following example demonstrates the `isinetaddr4` function with both valid and invalid inputs.
+The `isinetaddr4` function returns 1 when the input given is a valid IPv4 address, and otherwise returns 0.

 ```C
 #include <isinetaddr.h>